Malton woman prosecuted for council tax fraud

 30 October 2018

 The fraud came to light when Ryedale District Council was alerted to the periods of undeclared income by the Department for Works and Pensions.
-The allegation was investigated by Veritau, the company who investigates fraud on behalf of the council, and who uncovered more fraud than was initially thought.
+The allegation was investigated by Veritau, who uncovered more fraud than was initially thought.